roxyanlivez/AI-Support-Bot/README.md

 A simple desktop chatbot built with **Python, Tkinter, and SQLite**.
 It answers user questions from a local FAQ database — no external APIs needed.
+License: This project is open-source and free to use

 ---